Mobility Solution for the Elderly (Graduation Project)

 Primary Research Methods

-• "A Day in the Life" Documentation: Participants documented their daily activities, focusing on moments where mobility was a challenge.
+"A Day in the Life" Documentation: Participants documented their daily activities, focusing on moments where mobility was a challenge.
 This narrative approach provided rich qualitative data that informed my understanding of their needs and desires.
+A specialized tool was used to represent the data in form of Feynman Diagrams, below are few snaps shots of it.

 Secondary Research Methods